durffy/UMLHero/Design/UseCases.md

 ## title: Delete Usecase
 Actor: Designer
 Senario: The desinger decides that a usecase has become irrelevant.
 They navigate to the usecase list and delete it from the list.

+## title: Search Usecase List
+Actor: Software developer
+Senario: The software developer needs to find all the usecases realted to billing.
+They navigate to the usecase list and search the billing to bring up the related usecases for billing